 - The sculpture was finalized on 24th September, 2011.

 - Despite it’s openness, even if when it’s pouring down with rain outside, you won’t get wet!

 Does it have a hidden meaning?

 The architects are keen to avoid giving the church any preconceived meanings.
-Nor is it meant to make any religious statement.
-Instead, “the space in between the form is meant to leave room for interpretation.”
+Nor does it make any religious statement.
+Instead, “the space in between the form leaves room for interpretation.”